-As an extension to UDLA's work also led to the development of concepts to develop in and around the Roadhouse.
+An extension to UDLA's work led to the development of concepts to develop in and around the Roadhouse.

-This project was also further developed and advanced through the with the Murchison Vast Sky Business Case which was formally adopted during the year.
+This project was further developed and advanced through the Murchison Vast Sky Business Case, which was formally adopted during the year.